NanderTGA/prettier-s0urce/README.md

 - `d0urce`: [d0t's prettier repository](https://github.com/d0t3k1/d0t-s0urce-prettier)

 To merge from Xen0o2's prettier repository, I merge from the `upstream` remote into the `main` branch.

-To merge from d0t's prettier repository, I first pull those commits into `d0urce-main`, then merge from that branch into `main`.
+To merge from d0t's prettier repository, I first pull those commits into `d0urce-main`, then merge one commit into `d0urce-renamed-main-file`.
+I then merge `d0urce-renamed-main-file` into `main`, this is also when I deal with merge conflicts.
+If there's more commits to be merged, I proceed to merge another commit into `d0urce-renamed-main-file` and repeat the process.

+I usually merge commits one-by-one so I can more easily deal with merge conflicts.
+Giant unclear diffs are a pain, especially when git is not aware that I have moved a lot of code around in my own branch and the line numbers differ greatly.

 ### Reverting Commits